ciudadanointeligente/write-it/README.md

 Future uses are in [congresoabierto](http://www.congresoabierto.cl) to replace the old "preguntales" (You can [check here](http://congresoabierto.cl/comunicaciones), to see how it used to work) feature, it was inspired by [writetothem](http://www.writetothem.com/).

+Installation instructions for developers are below.
+If you'd like to integrate WriteIt with your civic tech application it's recommended that you use the [hosted version](http://writeit.ciudadanointeligente.org/en/) and read `INTEGRATION_GUIDE.md` in this directory for integration instructions.

 Quick Installation (Vagrant)
 ============================